MITSUBISHI JISHO INVESTMENT ADVISORS,INC.

 MJIA believes employee development to be essential for sustainable growth of the company.
 Therefore, we not only hire human resources with a certain level of experience and skills but also actively recruit relatively inexperienced human resources in their 20s to early-30s and provide training to equip them with a wide range of expertise and skills.

-Examples of training programs (fiscal 2022)
+Examples of training programs

-Fraud and misconduct prevention In-house -
+・ Fraud and misconduct

-Business skills External Learning Agency
+・ Business skills

 Targets

-Number of compliance and risk management training sessions: 4 per year
+Number of compliance and risk management training sessions: 4 per year Employee attendance at compliance and risk management training: 100%

 Support career enrichment, qualifications and licenses